 IoT devices, fueled by improvements in wireless standards such as WiFi 6E, and the expansion of the 5G network are paving the way for a hyperconnected society.
 By 2030, McKinsey estimates that the potential economic value of IoT could enable $5.5 trillion to $12.6 trillion globally, including the value captured by consumers and customers of IoT products and services.
 When combined with Artificial Intelligence, these devices will redefine “smart” devices with improved capabilities.
 In 2023, it is anticipated that the healthcare business will see innovations such as skin patches, devices from Elon Musk’s Neuralink, wearables with improved insights into the user’s health and fitness, and so on.

-Internet of Behavior (IoB) is one of the most critical aspects in the IoT world and has been demonstrated to assist businesses to enhance the customer experience.
+Internet of Behavior (IoB) is one of the most critical aspects in the IoT world and has been demonstrated to assist businesses in enhancing the customer experience.
 Even though IoB is already employed in e-commerce and other online service applications around the world, it still poses ethical, legal, and societal concerns.
 Consequently, the ever-expanding IoT field is anticipated to be subject to stringent control and laws in order to improve data security.

 Everyone expects AI to remain a prominent technology trend for the foreseeable future, and with good reason!
 AI is here to stay in 2023, and it is anticipated that No-Code AI and Adaptive AI will continue to aggressively disrupt the industry.
 No code AI, also known as codeless AI, includes an intuitive, drag-and-drop graphical user interface for deploying AI and Machine Learning algorithms.
 It aspires to democratize artificial intelligence.
 No-code AI platforms will enable non-technical people to design apps, while allowing professionals to focus on hard tasks, allowing for faster technology adoption and cost savings across all industries.